ralphcallaway/alfred-drive-workflow/README.md

 ## Requirements

-This workflow relies on features introduced in Alfred version 3.4.1.
+The current version of this workflow relies on features introduced in Alfred version 3.4.1.
+To use with earlier versions of Alfred, including Alfred 2, download and open the [v1.2](https://github.com/azai91/alfred-drive-workflow/releases/download/v1.2/Google.Drive.alfredworkflow) version of the workflow.

 ## Getting Started